NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Divine Infusion.md

 Granted by [[Feats/Divine Infusion|Divine Infusion]]

-The target deals additional damage with its melee weapons and unarmed attacks until the end of its next turn.
+You deal additional damage with your melee weapons and unarmed attacks.
 The damage type is void if you cast _harm_ and vitality if you cast _heal_.

 *Source: Pathfinder Player Core*
 *ORC*